Search

 Under certain workplace conditions, the humidex may serve as an indicator of discomfort resulting from occupational exposure to heat.

 For example, when humidity is high, but when workload, wind speed, and radiant heat sources do not significantly contribute to the heat burden, humidex may be useful.
 Offices are typical of workplaces where humidex could be used.
 It is important to use the values of the temperature and relative humidity obtained by actual measurements taken in the workplace.
-Conditions inside the workplace may significantly differ from those given by the Weather Service.
+Conditions inside the workplace may significantly differ from those given by the weather forecasters.

 How do I know what the humidex is?